Skip to main content

 ConceptWhat it means

 ToolsAtomic operations (search, upload, tag, share, transform, etc.) callable by any MCP client.
-33 are active.

 OAuth2 AuthenticationStandard OAuth2 flow.
 The agent authenticates as a FileSpin user and inherits that user's account role and permissions.